Get the FREE one-click dictionary software for Windows

 2. The act of photographing a scene or part of a scene without interruption

-Type of: acquire, act, affirm, apply, assert, aver, avow, be, be intimate, become, bed [informal], buy, carry, change, cinematography, come down, construe, cover, cross, cut across, cut through, decide, determine, do it [informal], do work, employ, enter, expend, experience, feature, filming, find, get, get across, get it on [informal], get over, go, have, have intercourse, have sex, head, income, incur, interpret, know [archaic], lie with [archaic], love, make love, make up one's mind, motion-picture photography, move, obtain, pass over, position, purchase, put down, receive, record, see, sicken, sleep together, sleep with, swear, think about, track, transport, traverse, undergo, use, utilise [Brit], utilize, verify, win, work
+Type of: accommodate, acquire, act, affirm, apply, assert, aver, avow, be intimate, bear on, become, bed [informal], buy, carry, change, cinematography, come down, concern, construe, cover, cross, cut across, cut through, decide, determine, develop, do it [informal], employ, enter, evolve, experience, feature, filming, find, fit, get, get across, get it on [informal], get over, go, have, have got, have intercourse, have sex, have to do with, head, hold, income, interpret, know [archaic], lie with [archaic], love, make love, make up one's mind, motion-picture photography, move, obtain, pass over, pertain, position, purchase, put down, receive, record, refer, relate, see, sicken, sleep together, sleep with, suit, swear, think about, touch, touch on, track, transport, traverse, undergo, use, utilise [Brit], utilize, verify, win, work

 Encyclopedia: Take, Take, Take